Toying with the idea of hair extensions for your fine hair?

 What are the best extensions for fine hair?

-So anything that's not going to damage their hair.
+So basically you'll want anything that's not going to damage your hair.

 If you have fine hair like myself, I've always experienced that if something's attached to my actual hair then it ends up stressing the follicle out and I lose more hair.